jsalonen/JCR-1541-II-1/README.md

 ### Printing the Case

 Print all STL files contained in the case folder.
-Note that you will need to print five (5) OLED buttons.
+Note that you need to print five buttons.

 Post-process printed case as desired.